edupoux/MVA_2020_SL/TD_#2/README.md

 - Split it into 3 parts (80% / 10% / 10%)
 - Use the 80% for training (extract CFG rules + learn CFG rule probabilities)
-- Use the first 10% for development purposes (whatever you want to use them for)
+- Use the first 10% for development purposes (whatever you want to use them it)
-- Use the last 10% to evaluate your parser
+- Use the last 10% to evaluate your parser.
+To do this, you will not evaluate the quality of the parses themselves.
+To keep it simple, you will only evaluate your part-of-speech accuracy, i.e. the percentage of tokens for which your parser choses the correct part-of-speech.

 IMPORTANT: You must ignore functional labels: whenever you find a hyphen in a non-terminal name, ignore it and everything that follows.